 Although my home town is Philadelphia, I've lived in many places across the US.
-Over the past thirty years, I've served as a law enforcement officer for many years working on the street, in the Major Crimes Unit, and in the Special Victims Unit.
+Over the past thirty years, I've served as a law enforcement officer for many years working on the street, in the Major Crimes Unit, and in the Special Victims Unit working exclusively on cybercrime, child exploitation, and sexual assault.
 I've also taken on many technical specialties to include polygraph and computer forensic analysis.

 In the academic community, I am also a respected professor of criminal justice, invited speaker, and published author.